 the notebooks in the repository without output cells filled.
 Removing output

-cells before committing has the advantage that the files are small, and that
+cells before committing has the advantage that the files are small, and that the

-to guarantee empty-output notebooks stored in
+guarantee empty-output notebooks stored in

-gammapy/notebooks, though we
+gammapy/notebooks, though we can

-can also explore nbstripout for a potential implementation of an automated
+also explore nbstripout for a potential implementation of an automated

 In the process of documentation building the notebooks will be texted and executed automatically, so the static HTML-formatted notebooks will contain output cells rendered in the the documentation.
 On the contrary, links to Binder notebooks and download links to .ipynb files will point to empty-output notebooks.